 The ongoing requirement to continually adapt your network to the demands of the new digital marketplace has taxed the resources of most IT teams.
-Systems engineers traditionally focused on managing a core network are now being spread thin with developing virtual environments, architecting of multi-cloud infrastructures, managing a growing numbers of endpoint and IoT devices, and keeping an eye on Shadow IT inside the organization.
+Systems engineers traditionally focused on managing a core network are now being spread thin with developing virtual environments, architecting of multi-cloud infrastructures, managing a growing number of endpoints and IoT devices, and keeping an eye on Shadow IT inside the organization.

 Many IT professionals now say they often feel overwhelmed, and that they have less of a handle on what’s happening inside the network than ever before.
 Part of the reason is that network projects are not being approached holistically.
 Most organizations operate in a fire-fighting mode, resulting in resources being applied only when issues are about to – or already have – become critical.